davidezhang/Meshly/README.md

 2. OBJ import might work with file exported from game, but not external
 3. OBJ import export do not retain vertex color information
 4. Switching to WIP Hand-tracking mode only supports one-way switching (currently switching back causes bugs)
+5. Hand-tracking mode only supports create mode and color mode for now

 <!-- ROADMAP -->
 ## Roadmap